lxdock/lxdock/docs/cli/destroy.rst

 .. code-block:: console

-  $ nomad destroy               # destroys all the containers of the project
+  $ lxdock destroy               # destroys all the containers of the project
-  $ nomad destroy mycontainer   # destroys the "mycontainer" container
+  $ lxdock destroy mycontainer   # destroys the "mycontainer" container
-  $ nomad destroy web ci        # destroys the "web" and "ci" containers
+  $ lxdock destroy web ci        # destroys the "web" and "ci" containers
-  $ nomad destroy --force web   # destroys the "web" container without confirmation
+  $ lxdock destroy --force web   # destroys the "web" container without confirmation